Omarmarei/Omarmarei/README.md

 # Hi there 👋

-Hi, I'm Omar, a passionate full-stack web developer specializing in Python, PHP, and JavaScript.
-I graduated as a mechanical engineer, but I've always had a deep love for computers and technology since my school days.
-Back then, I enjoyed rooting Android and using Linux Ubuntu instead of windows, and I've continued exploring various tools and technologies ever since.
-Although my professional career has been in mechanical equipment business development and sales, my heart has always been set on tech.
-I'm now excited to shift my career towards my true passion in full-stack web development.
+Hi, I'm Omar, a tech enthusiast with a strong foundation in business development.
+Although my professional background is in mechanical equipment business development and sales, I've always been deeply passionate about technology.
+From my school days, where I enjoyed rooting Android devices and experimenting with Linux Ubuntu, I've constantly explored new tools and technologies.
+Over time, I've developed a keen interest in programming, particularly in full-stack web development with Python, PHP, and JavaScript.

+Now, I'm eager to transition into a career that combines my expertise in business development with my acquired programming skills.
+I'm looking forward to roles like Technical Product Manager, Solutions Architect, or Business Development Engineer in Tech, where I can leverage both my business acumen and my passion for technology.

 - 🔭 I’m currently working on enhancing React applications  with custom components.
 - 🌱 I’m currently learning Redux and Next.js.